aryanverma7/Tindog/README.md

 # Tindog
-A dating website for dogs made using html, css and bootstrap.
+This website is a tinder ripoff for dogs.
+It was made using HTML and CSS (Bootstrap).